“This post may contain affiliate links. Please read my disclosure for more info.

 Now, compare that to 97% of the most wealthy (those worth over 30 million) who knew exactly which of their skills were the most marketable.
 Lewis Schiff calls this “learning your language”.
 The most wealthy group had the self-awareness to pinpoint exactly where their personal strengths were.
 The ones they felt were most marketable.

 He adds that we all have certain traits we’re exceptionally good at, and we may not even know it.
-We may be so accustomed to our daily routine that we don’t give it a second thought.
+We’re so accustomed to our daily routine that we don’t give it a second thought.
 But without exception, every successful person he’s studied has been able to identify their own exceptional quality and turn it into a profitable business.

 2. Write down areas where you’re exceptional.
 How many did you write down?

-Just like in the first question, he noticed a distinct pattern with the people in the lower end of the income scale versus the extremely rich.
+Now he wanted to know what areas people thought they were good at.
+Not necessarily their most marketable skills.
+Just things they were good at.
+And just like in the first question, he noticed a distinct pattern with the people in the lower end of the income scale versus the extremely rich.
 The lower net worth group listed the largest number of things that they considered themselves excellent at.

 Wait, does that make sense?
-Aren’t we taught to be well-rounded?
+We’re taught to be well-rounded, right?

 So as someone’s wealth went up, their expertise in various areas went down.
 Or is it more telling to express that differently – when you focus your efforts on a smaller, clearly identifiable set of skills – those you know you’re good at, you tend to be more successful.